Ann Durkin Keating

 Dr. C. Frederick Toenniges Professor of History

-Keating has taught at North Central College since 1991 and helped establish the College's Chicago Term, which takes students from all majors into the city to learn about its past and present and to pursue internships there.
+Keating has taught at North Central College in the History Department since 1991 and helped establish the College's Chicago Term, which takes students from all majors into the city to learn about its past and present and to pursue internships there.
 She spearheaded publication of the book, Encyclopedia of Chicago, and appears regularly as a public speaker and is often quoted as an expert source about Chicago-area history.

 Keating is the second recipient of the C. Frederick Toenniges Professorship, which was first presented to Howard Mueller in 1992 by an endowed gift from College Trustee Judy G. Stevenson, president and treasurer of Magnetrol International, Inc., a manufacturer of safety controls for level and flow systems.
 Named for a longtime (1930-47) North Central music professor and Community United Methodist Church choir director, the chair is awarded to a North Central professor whose excellence in teaching and dedication to students embodies the tradition Toenniges exemplified.